Anzelozky/SampleWorldSpin/README.md

-# SampleWorldSpin
+# React-App
-Created with CodeSandbox
+React site to be deployed on cloud with infrastructure.